GSYAtools/DSRAG-inferential-control/README.md

 ## Overview

-This repository provides a **reproducible research framework** for studying **inferential composition control** in **federated Retrieval-Augmented Generation (RAG)** systems operating over **Data Spaces**.
+This repository provides a **reproducible research framework** for validating **inferential composition control** in **federated Retrieval-Augmented Generation (RAG)** systems operating over **Data Spaces**.

-The software implements and validates the approach presented in:
+It implements the experimental validation described in:

 > *Engineering Inferential Composition Control for Federated RAG in Data Spaces*
 > Braga, C. M., Serrano, M. A., Fernández-Medina, E.
 > (Submitted to CIbSE 2026)

-The goal of this repository is **not** to improve answer fluency or accuracy, but to **control how retrieved fragments are composed before generation**, in order to prevent **inferential collapse** in regulated and heterogeneous environments.
+The purpose of this software is **not** to improve answer quality or normative correctness, but to **observe and constrain reasoning behavior** by controlling how retrieved fragments are composed *after retrieval and before generation*.

 ---

 ## Research Context

 Federated Data Spaces integrate autonomous and semantically heterogeneous data providers.
-While Retrieval-Augmented Generation (RAG) improves grounding and traceability, standard RAG pipelines implicitly assume that all retrieved fragments can be safely merged into a single generation context.
+Standard RAG pipelines implicitly assume that all retrieved fragments can be merged into a single generation context.

-In regulated domains, this assumption may lead to **invalid inferences**, such as:
+In regulated domains, this may lead to **inferential collapse**, such as:
-- treating ethical recommendations as legally binding obligations,
+- treating ethical guidance as legally binding,
 - collapsing alternative legal bases into universal requirements,
-- masking conditional applicability under global prompts.
+- losing conditional applicability under global queries.

-This repository operationalizes **inferential composition control** by explicitly structuring the generation context **before** invoking the language model.
+This repository operationalizes **inferential composition control** by making context construction an explicit and auditable step in the RAG pipeline.

 ---

 ## Relation to Previous Work (DSRAG – IDEAL 2025)

-This repository **extends and reuses** the experimental framework introduced in:
+This repository **extends and reuses** the experimental architecture introduced in:

 > *Guided and Federated RAG: Architectural Models for Trustworthy AI in Data Spaces*
 > IDEAL 2025

-The original framework is available at:
+Original repository (frozen research artifact):
 https://github.com/GSYAtools/DSRAG

-**Important notes:**
+Notes:
-- The original DSRAG repository is **kept frozen** as a research artifact associated with the IDEAL 2025 paper.
+- The original DSRAG repository remains **unchanged** and frozen.
-- This repository **does not modify** the original artifact.
-- Selected components of the DSRAG architecture are **copied and refactored** to support inferential composition control.

-In short:

-> **DSRAG (IDEAL 2025)** evaluates *where* retrieval and generation occur.
-> **This repository (CIbSE 2026)** evaluates *how* retrieved information is composed for reasoning.
+- This repository **reuses and refactors** parts of its federated RAG architecture.
+- The focus here is **inferential composition**, not architectural placement of retrieval or generation.

 ---

-## What This Repository Provides

-- A modular implementation of **three context construction strategies**:
-  - **Baseline**: standard RAG context concatenation
-  - **Hard Separation**: provider-based grouping without inferential control
-  - **Inferential Control**: role-aware, tension-based context construction
-- A reproducible experimental setup using:
-  - the same corpus,
+## Experimental Design

+The validation is a **controlled experiment** where the *same retrieval pipeline* is reused across all configurations.
+Only the **post-retrieval context construction strategy** changes.

+### Context Construction Strategies

+- **S1 – Baseline**
+  Standard federated RAG: all retrieved fragments are concatenated.

+- **S2 – Hard Separation**
+  Fragments are grouped strictly by Data Provider.

+- **S3 – Inferential Composition Control**
+  Selective separation and conservative composition based on semantic roles and local tension.

+### Fixed Experimental Conditions

+- **3 Data Providers**: legal, ethical, technical
+- **3 documents per provider** (9 documents total)
+- **3 queries** designed to trigger safe integration, required separation, and canonical mixing
-  - the same queries,
+- Same:
-  - the same retrieval results,
-  across all configurations
-- Scripts and artifacts to **observe and compare reasoning behavior**, rather than optimize model output.
+  - vector indexes
+  - retrieved fragments
+  - language model
+  - decoding parameters

+This ensures that observed differences are attributable **only** to context composition.

 ---